Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 7850 should theoretically be much superior to the GeForce GT 340 1GB in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 7850 should in theory be much superior to the GeForce GT 340 1GB overall. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 7850 is superior to the GeForce GT 340 1GB, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 7850 is superior to the GeForce GT 340 1GB, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison